 Tallink Silja Line offers multiple Baltic mini-cruise options.
-Ships sail daily from Stockholm to Helsinki, Tallinn and Riga, with the option to do a mini-cruise in either direction.
-To book, head to their website and click on the Roundtrip Cruise option.
-Often the round-trip options are cheaper than one-way prices!
+Ships sail regularly from Stockholm to Helsinki and Tallinn, with the option to do a mini-cruise in either direction.
+To book, head to their website and search for cruises on your preferred departure date and route, then on the next page selected the “Day In Cruise” option.

-Onboard, there is a designated dog exercise area on the upper deck, with a gravel filled sandpit for dogs to do their business.
-If the weather is fine, it’s great to chill out on the upper deck and enjoy a drink from the bar with your pup by your side.
+Onboard, on our ship there was a designated dog exercise area on the upper deck, with a gravel filled sandpit for dogs to do their business.
+If the weather is fine, it’s great to chill out on the upper deck and enjoy a drink from the open-air Promenade bar with your pup by your side.

 Find out more about this pet-friendly cruise, including the facilities for humans on board the ships and sightseeing recommendations, in my review.

 Take a Short Cruise to the Netherlands with Your Dog